colintbowers/RARIMA.jl/README.md

     aM = ARIMAModel(arCoef=[0.6, 0.1], smaCoef=[0.1], D=1)

-Note that in this case, the fields `covCoef` and `covCoefName` will have appropriate size properties to correspond to the number of coefficients in the model, but that the values will all be automatically initialised to 0.0 or an undefined string respectively.
-It can then be used to as input to the `simulate` function, eg
+Note that in this case, the fields `covCoef` and `covCoefName` will have appropriate size properties to correspond to the number of coefficients in the model, but that the values will all be automatically initialised to 0.0 or undefined strings respectively. `aM` can then be used to as input to the `simulate` function, eg

     x = simulate(numObs, aM)